 The next year, the Money Man again returned, right on time.
 They exchanged news, and the Money Man collected two notes from each family, 2% of the original amount he had printed for them.
+Now the families had a total of 475 between them.

 The builder had started to charge a little more for his services, and he accumulated more money than the other families.
 He felt like he was a bit above them.
 He built a small box into his home, just in case anybody got jealous or tried to steal his money.
-He hoped that if he kept increasing his money, maybe the Money Man would find a good match for his daughter.
-He paid the cook a little extra to make special dishes for him, and the tailor to make special clothes for his family.
+He hoped that if he kept increasing his money, maybe the Money Man would find a

 Meanwhile, the mechanic's daughter was studying math.
-She figured out that the total money on the whole island was only 475but they owed 500 to the Money Man!
+She figured out that the total money on the whole island was only 475 but they owed 500 to the Money Man!
 Something was wrong.
 She asked the adults how this money system was supposed to work, but they just brushed her off.

-The Money man returned the next year, and the next, and the next, right on time.
+The Money Man returned the next year, and the next, and the next, right on time.
 Each year he collected two notes from each family, 2% of the total, enjoyed a nice lunch, and then sailed away.
 He said 2% was a very low rate and he might have to charge them more interest in the future, but he would settle for 2% for the time being.
-Now the families had 445 for the time being.
+Now the families had a total of 445 between them.

 The families weren't getting along as well as they used to.
 Whenever they needed anything from each other, they negotiated to exchange their money.
 They bargained, and everybody didn't always feel good about the agreements.

 The families were adversaries now.
 The builder negotiated hard bargains, and his stash of money increased.
 He cooperated less and dictated more.
 There was less comraderie, less laughter, less play, and less cooperation on the island.

 After a few more years, the money supply was running short.
 The families had less and less money every year, but they were working just as much as they ever did.
-They still owed the Money Man 500 for the second second him because they didn't even have that much on the whole island!
+They still owed the Money Man 500 but it was impossible to repay him because they didn't even have that much on the whole island!
 They would have to ask the Money Man for a loan, and he would surely ask for some of their land on the island in exchange.